hernanmd/cgaTOH.2018/README.md

 ## Run the parse output script

-Once the script completed, you can extract results using a script to parse the complete cgaTOH output log.
+Once the Run cgaTOH (adjusted) script has completed, you can extract results using a script to parse the complete cgaTOH output log.
 The script generates 16 files:

   - TOHFounds.txt
   - TOHcFounds.txt